burkeholland/quick-start/src/chapters/chapter4.md

 ```
 <div class="exercise-end"></div>

 What's happening here?
-In this case, the `login()` function uses the Promise approach that is returned by the login prototype in `app/shared/models/User.js` to handle both a successful and an unsuccessful login.
+In this case, the `login()` function uses the Promise approach that is returned by the login function in `app/shared/view-models/user-view-model.js` to handle both a successful and an unsuccessful login.
 If the login is unsuccessful, we show a dialog with a popup button stating that your account can't be found.

 Now that you are able to handle an unsuccessful login, you need to allow people to view their grocery list after they successfully login.
 Once the user logs in, you can use the "list" page to facilitate adding and removing groceries to and from a list.
 To do that, you need a module that will show items in a list, which is exactly what the ListView does.